Samarkand

 Samarkand SIlk Road Tourist complex

 Silk road Samarkand is a newly built tourist complex along the rowing canal in the Samarkand district, including eight hotels and replicas of the major ancient and medieval architectural sights of Uzbekistan.
 There are also handicraft workshops that each focus on certain craft and region of Uzbekistan.
 The complex also has frequent performances and several restaurants to try the different cuisines of Uzbekistan.
-The centerpiece of the complex is a caravanserai area called the Eternal City.
+The centerpiece of the complex is a caravanserai area with shops and Medieval architecture, called the Eternal City.
+The whole complex is very well made and worth a visit.

 Good day trips from Samarkand